 In a bricks-and-mortar bookstore, books that are at the front of the store sell a lot more than books at the back on dusty shelves.

 Do you know that you can have more than two categories for your book?

 Did you know that search keywords are phrases and not single words?

 Do you know about keyword search volume and keyword difficulty?

-You can find even more information in another article: Amazon Keywords And Amazon Categories For Books And Kindle
+You can find even more information in another article about Amazon keywords and categories for books.

 But there is no escaping the fact that wise selection will help your potential book sales enormously.

 4. You have to promote your book NOW!